grafana/grafana/docs/sources/dashboards/annotations.md

 ### Query by tag

-You can create new annotation queries that fetch annotations from the native annotation store via the `-- Grafana --` data source and by setting *Filter by* to `Tags`.
-In Grafana v8.1+ it's possible to get typeahead support of existing tags, you should specify at least one tag.
+You can create new queries to fetch annotations from the native annotation store via the `-- Grafana --` data source by setting *Filter by* to `Tags`.

+Grafana v8.1 and later versions also support typeahead of existing tags provided you have defined at least one tag.

-For example create an annotation query name `outages` and specify a tag named `outage`.
-This query will show all annotations you create (from any dashboard or via API) that have the `outage` tag.
-By default, if you add multiple tags in the annotation query, Grafana will only show annotations that have all the tags you supplied.
-You can invert the behavior by enabling `Match any` which means that Grafana will show annotations that contains at least one of the tags you supplied.
+For example, create an annotation query name `outages` and specify a tag `outage`.
+This query will show all annotations (from any dashboard or via API) with the `outage` tag.
+If multiple tags are defined in an annotation query, then Grafana will only show annotations matching all the tags.
+To modify the behavior, enable `Match any`, and Grafana will show annotations that contain any one of the tags you provided.

 {{< figure src="/static/img/docs/annotations/annotations_typeahead_support.png" max-width="600px" >}}